The Mancunian candidate; or, How to float near the ground with the greatest of ease

 The projectiles tested by HARP engineers were not launched using rockets; they were fired by 2 huge cannons mounted on ranges, in Barbados, a British colony in the West Indies, and in Arizona.
 These projectiles were named Martlet, in honour of the bird that decorated / decorates the coat of arms of McGill University.
 The first of these was fired in January 1963.
 A Martlet fired in November 1966 reached an altitude of about 180 kilometres (about 110 miles) – a performance still unmatched at the beginning of 2019.
 Not very popular in some Canadian circles, HARP came to a close in 1967.

 Bull’s career did not end there.
 Unfortunately, it had a tragic end.
 When HARP was abandoned, Bull received its assets and founded Space Research Institute Incorporated.
 He then launched Space Research Corporation, right on the Canada-United States border, near Highwater, Québec.
 Having become an American citizen in 1973, Bull designed a high-performance artillery piece and an equally impressive shell.
-The transfer of these technologies to the government of South Africa, then under an embargo issued by the United Nations Organization, around 1977, led to Bull’s arrest and imprisonment in 1980.
+The transfer of these technologies to the government of South Africa, then under an embargo issued by the United Nations Organization, in November 1977, led to Bull’s arrest and imprisonment in 1980.

 Enraged by this conviction, which was treason for him, given that elements of the American government were aware of his links with South Africa, Bull turned his back on the United States and Canada.
 He worked for the Iraqi government, both on improving the warhead of the Soviet-designed intermediate range missiles used by that country and on a giant cannon capable of placing a satellite in orbit.
 This work turned Bull into a marked man.
 This world expert in ballistics was murdered in Brussels, Belgium, in March 1990, at the age of 62.
 The government that ordered this execution remains unknown.
 It should be noted that artillery pieces directly inspired by Bull’s ideas have served / serve in the armed forces of 15 or so countries in Africa, Asia and Europe.